msgoat/iac-tf-aws-cloudtrain-platform-live/README.md

 # iac-tf-aws-cloudtrain-platform-live

-Terraform / Terragrunt live code to setup the `CloudTrain Platform` cloud infrastructure on AWS.
+Terragrunt live code to setup the `CloudTrain Platform` cloud infrastructure on AWS.

-> Requires consolidation and clean-up!